Calibrated Principal Component Regression: EXPERIMENTS

 \paragraph{Results.} Table~\ref{table:kernel_regression} reports results evaluated by root-mean-square error (RMSE) and coefficient of determination ($R^2$).
-To control for truncation effects, we fix the number of principal components across all methods.
-Each experiment is repeated five times with independent random splits to obtain the mean and standard error of RMSE and $R^2$.
-The results indicate that CPCR consistently achieves lower RMSE and higher $R^2$ compared to the benchmark algorithms.
+The results indicate that CPCR consistently achieves better or competitive performance compared to the benchmark algorithms.
+The reported results are mean values over 10 repeated runs.